ya1festival/ya1webpage/acts/callum_armstrong_en.md

 # [Callum Armstrong](https://callumarmstrong.co.uk/)

 The British bagpager Callum Armstrong will be performing a selection of Piobaireachd (an art music genre associated primarily with the Scottish Highlands) tunes.
-In accordance to the traditional performance practice he will be performing in the outdoors and in a kilt.
+In accordance to the traditional performance practice he will be performing in the outdoors.
 The following tunes are intended:

 - "The Carles with the Breeks", a Piobaireachd which is based on a traditional tune.
 - "Lament for the Viscount of Dundee", an irregular tune that begins by using all 9 notes, and then drops them over the course of the variations until only 4 remain.